gitdemont/IFCshiny/README.md

 ![ml](https://github.com/gitdemont/IFCshiny/blob/master/inst/include/imgs/tab-ML_training.PNG?raw=true)

-Once input have been set by user Start training tab will be available and will allow to choose the Machine Leaning algorithm in **model**
+Once input have been set by user Start training tab will be available and will allow to choose the Machine Learning algorithm in **model**

 Depending on this model several graphs will be generated and information printed